joachim-n/drupal-core-development-project/README.md

 Changes to the git clone's composer.json will be taken into account by Composer.
-So for example, if pulling from the main branch of Drupal core changes Composer dependencies, you should run Composer on the project to install these.
+So for example, if pulling from the main branch of Drupal core changes Composer dependencies, and in particular if you change to a different core major or minor branch, you should run `composer update` on the project to install these.

 ### Running tests